How to Add or Remove the Hibernate Button in Windows 11

 What is the Hibernate Button?

-The hibernate button in Windows 11 lets you save your current work, including open apps and documents, to your computer's storage before shutting down.
-Hibernate uses very little power, unlike sleep mode, making hibernate ideal when you won't use your PC for a while but want everything ready.
+The hibernate button in Windows 11 lets you save your current work, including open apps and documents, to your computer’s storage before shutting down.
+Hibernate uses very little power, unlike sleep mode.
+This makes hibernate ideal when you plan to be away from your PC for a while but want everything ready to go upon your return.

 Windows 11 sometimes hides the hibernate button from the power menu.
 Users can add the hibernate button back or remove the hibernate button permanently if it is not needed.